-Colgate’s global Water Stewardship Strategy is intended to help ensure that all of our manufacturing facilities and technology centers develop responsible and appropriate programs to ensure that water-related risks are understood and managed, and that water conservation opportunities are continuously evaluated and implemented in support of Colgate’s environmental and sustainability goals.
+Colgate’s global Water Stewardship Standard is intended to help ensure that all of our manufacturing facilities and technology centers develop responsible and appropriate programs to ensure that water-related risks are understood and managed, and that water conservation opportunities are continuously evaluated and implemented in support of Colgate’s environmental and sustainability goals.
 Water Stewardship Strategy expectations vary by the level of geographic water stress.

-In regions with high water stress, we continue to assess water risks and implement appropriate resiliency measures as a way to anticipate and mitigate the effects.
+In regions with high water stress, we continue to assess water risks and implement appropriate resilience measures as a way to anticipate and mitigate the effects.
 In 2015, Colgate developed a framework project to create replenishment criteria, define geographical boundaries and identify both environmental and community-related options to meet our commitment to replenish water in highly stressed regions.

 Subsequently, we leveraged this project’s output by piloting the overall replenishment approach for our manufacturing sites in India.
 Through this work, we identified future opportunities to maximize on-site water reduction by increasing rainwater harvesting and community water projects.
-In 2018, we estimated our water replenishment to be approximately 71 percent at our manufacturing facilities in India.

 Supply Chain Management